 Charge Your Car operates a network of charge points across the UK, but unlike many other public networks, does not own any of the units.
 Instead, CYC is a back office provider and offers access to charging points on behalf of the unit owners.

 Tariffs are set by the unit owners, not CYC, and thus can vary for each point – although many CYC units are free to use.
-The company runs networks for a number of large regional providers, such as ChargePlace Scotland and Source West.
+The company runs networks for a number of large regional providers, such as Source West.